 I often find myself in conversations with people who advocate against legislating morality in an attempt to "preserve the agency" of others.
-They say, "I would never ________, but it’s not my place to make it illegal for others to do it.
-We should preserve their agency and let them choose on their own whether to indulge in those acts."
+They say, "I would never do [xyz wicked things], but it’s not my place to make it illegal for others to do it.
+We should preserve their ‘agency’ and let them choose on their own whether to indulge in those acts."
 I understand the logic of the argument, but through my studies I have come to strongly favor legislating morality.
-Here are some great quotes that have helped me to come to this position:

 LDS General Authorities